VedantBedi/Rocket-Nozzle-Contour-Generator/README.md

 # Rocket Nozzle Generator

 This Python project generates rocket nozzle contours using the Method of Characteristics (MOC).
 It calculates the throat diameter from mass flow rate and propulsion inputs, creates a nozzle profile, and exports contour data to a CSV file.
+This also has a dusion script so that we can get the model straight in Fusion360.

 ## Features
 - Calculates throat diameter